Guigues VI of Viennois

 During his reign he was a generous patron of monasteries and he expanded his territory by diplomacy rather than war.
 He founded the collegiate church Saint-André of Grenoble, which is today the last existing monument built by the delphinal dynasty, and where he and some of his successors were buried.

-In 1228, Guigues was supporting Turin in their attempts to trade without paying heavy duties to Thomas, Count of Savoy.
-This was despite the treaty that had been made between the families when Guigues's sister, Marguerite married the count's son and heir.
+In 1228, Guigues was supporting Turin in their attempts to trade without paying heavy duties to Count Thomas I of Savoy.
+This was despite the treaty that had been made between the families when Guigues's sister Margaret married the count's son and heir.

 Marriages

 In 1202 he married Beatrice (1182 – before 1248), Countess of Gap and Embrun, daughter of Rainon I of Sabran.
 They had: